miconda/thunderbird-show-extra-headers/README.md

 * `Envelope-To` or `Delivered-To` - the target address for the message
 * `X-MailFrom` - the sender of the message
+* `X-Mailer` - the application that sent the message
 * `Archived-At` - the link to the mailing list archive for the message
 * `Received` - the first three `Received` headers